The 12 Worst Stains and How to Remove Them

 Tips for Tackling Old Stains:

-1. Identify the Stain: Knowing whether it’s protein-based (like blood) or oil-based (like grease) will help you choose the right cleaning method.
+1. Identify the Stain: Knowing whether it’s protein-based (like blood) or oil-based (like grease) will help you choose the correct cleaning method.

 2. Soak First: Before applying any stain remover, soak the fabric in cold or warm water to loosen the dried stain.